Droitwich shop wins appeal against £35k Covid lockdown fines

 However, the couple won an appeal at Worcester Crown Court on Friday.

+"We just stuck to the facts that we are a food retailer and we sell newspapers as well - and common sense prevailed and the judge said there was insufficient evidence for the conviction to be upheld," she said.

+She added, although they had only started selling daily newspapers and chocolate bars in 2021, they had sold Christian newspapers for 30 years, and also supplied cake-makers with sugar-craft products.

-Mr Walker-Cox and his wife Lydia kept the shop open in November 2020 when rules required non-essential businesses to close to help stop the spread of coronavirus.
+The couple kept their shop open in November 2020 when rules required non-essential businesses to close to help stop the spread of coronavirus.
 Financial compensation schemes were also extended.

 Footage of police officers warning the couple at the premises in St Andrews Square were circulated widely on social media.

-At the time, Mr Walker-Cox told the BBC it was staying open "on principle" and to pay bills.

-"If we shut we won't be able to pay suppliers, the rent, let alone support the family," he said.

-Wychavon District Council said its food offering was "not substantial enough" to detract from the business's core activity as a card and gift shop.
+Wychavon District Council had said its food offering was "not substantial enough" to detract from the business's core activity as a card and gift shop.

 The couple were initially handed a £1,000 fixed penalty notice and received four other fines when they continued to remain open.